Orchids are one of the most beloved houseplants in the world, but many people worry about how to properly care for them.

 Mix two tablespoons (1 ounce) of neem oil with one gallon of water, spraying the plant thoroughly and repeating once a week until the infection is gone.

-Your orchid can develop a bacterial infection if it gets damaged.
+Your orchid can develop a bacterial infection if it gets damaged and lead to orchid leaves turning yellow.
 This often looks like a discolored black spots or a brown spot with a yellow halo on the leaves of an orchid.

 Always use sterile tools when cutting your orchid, and remove all leaves with bacterial brown spot.